Save on Pinterest

 Honey-Glazed Chicken Kabobs

-This is one of my husband’s favorite meals.
+This is my husband’s favorite "special day" meal.
 I serve it with rice pilaf, salad and grilled garlic bread. —Tracey Miller, Aiken, South Carolina

 Turkey Pepper Kabobs